 The copyright owner of the GNU compiler collection is the FSF.
 And as the copyright owner, the FSF also offers a libstdc++-FAQ where it explains its own understanding of the GCC RUNTIME LIBRARY EXCEPTION in the context of the libstdc++ (→

-Hence, even from the libstdc++ – FAQ, we can conclude, that FSF suspends (a) the strong copyleft effect and (b) the requirement, that the libstdc++ must be distributed in an
+Hence, even from the libstdc++ — FAQ, we can conclude, that FSF suspends (a) the strong copyleft effect and (b) the requirement to distribute libstdc++ only in an

-So, now it is clear: YOCTO may integrate the libstdc++ into any image even if the GPLv3 is marked as INCOMPATIBLE_LICENSE.
-The strong copyleft effect of the GPLv3 is suspended by the Runtime Library Exception as well as the GPLv3 requirement to make the libstdc++ replaceable.
+So, now it is clear: YOCTO may integrate the libstdc++ into any image even if the user has marked the GPLv3 as INCOMPATIBLE_LICENSE.
+The Runtime Library Exception of the GPLv3 suspends the strong copyleft effect, as well as the GPLv3 requirement to make the libstdc++ replaceable.

-But that’s only valid for the libstdc++ and may not (automatically) be transferred to other standard libraries published under the GPLv3 with runtime exception.
+But that’s only valid for the libstdc++.
+You may not (automatically) transfer it to other standard libraries published under the GPLv3 with runtime exception.
 It depends on the nature of a c++-library as well as of the text of the libstdc++ runtime exception.

 - GPLv3 :- https://opensource.org/licenses/GPL‑3.0

 - libstdc++ licensing document containg the libstdc++ GCC RUNTIME LIBRARY EXCEPTION :- https://gcc.gnu.org/onlinedocs/libstdc++/manual/license.html

 - General GCC Runtime Library Exception Rationale and FAQ :- https://www.gnu.org/licenses/gcc-exception‑3.1‑faq.en.html